tbuelter/planning-poker/README.md

 # Real-Time Collaborative Voting App

-Welcome to the Real-Time Collaborative Voting App!
-This project is designed as a learning tool for working with React, Firebase, and Redux.
-It allows users to join rooms, participate in voting on various user stories, and track their presence in real-time.
+Welcome to the Planning-Poker Voting App!
+This project is designed as a learning project for working with React, Firebase, and Redux.
+It allows users to join rooms, participate in voting on various user stories and synchronize users in the same room in real time.

 ## Table of Contents